pombredanne/dlt/README.rst

 dlt - Debian License Tools
 ==========================

+This tool is no longer maintained.
+See https://github.com/nexB/debian-inspector for an alternative.

 A tool set for parse and write the debian license (DEP5 compliant) quickly and without pain.